Interfaith marriage sparks political row in Kerala | Politics

 ''Love Jihad is a term used by the RSS and Sangh forces to attack religious minorities.
 The CPI(M) has already made its stand clear on the topic.
 Marriage is the choice of individuals and the legal system of the country permits adults to get married according to their choice,'' he told reporters here.

-He said Thomas' controversial remark supporting the 'love jihad' charges should be seen as a slip of the tongue and the ex-MLA was also convinced of the mistake now.
+He said Thomas' controversial remark supporting the 'love jihad' charges should be seen as a slip of the tongue and the former MLA was also convinced of the mistake now.

 Mohanan also said the DYFI leader could have informed the party leadership about the marriage plan and avoided unwanted controversy.